Tobi-De/dj-shop-cart/README.md

 ## Todos

+- Add api reference in readme
+- Add Used by section to readme
 - More examples
 - Complete the example project
-- Add api reference
-- Add Used by section to readme
 - Write more tests